allyourcodebase/SDL3/README.md

 * [ ] add build options for enabling/disabling subsystems, and changing so names
 * [ ] allow using system versions of dependencies if specified as build flag
 * [ ] examples

+# Windows TODO
+* [ ] Vendor the dependencies that have characters in their paths that aren't supported on Windows
+* [ ] Consider doing the same for dependenies that have symlinks so that we don't have to tell people to enable dev mode on Windows
+  * If we do this, then clear the global and local cache and make sure it works after
+* [ ] Get building on Windows, make sure cross compile works both ways and resulting binaries work